candidelabs/candide-docs/docs/bundler/1-install.md

 This command will pull the latest docker image and will then start the bundler to listen for UserOperations.
 Once running, you can then send User Operation to the following if you used the default `$RPC_URL`: `0.0.0.0:3000/rpc`

 ### RPC Provider
-If you want to run voltaire locally and have a paid plan with an RPC provider for a full node, you can simple replace `$ETHEREUM_NODE_URL` with the link to the rpc endpoint
+If you want to run voltaire locally and have a paid plan with an RPC provider for a full node that supports supports debug_traceCall with javascript "tracer", you can simple replace `$ETHEREUM_NODE_URL` with the link to the rpc endpoint.
+If it doesn't support a javascript tracer, you can run with the `--safe` flag for testing purposes.
+This mode is not meant to be used in production.

 ### Local Full Node
 If you are running your own full node, simply replace `$ETHEREUM_NODE_URL` with your own.
 If you want to run your own node, which comes with superpowers, follow the instruction below to run GETH [using docker](#start-geth).
 You can also run a different client implentation.
 We have tested Voltaire with [go-ethereum](https://geth.ethereum.org/).